 Hook of Hamate Fracture in Athletes Can Be Complex

-Typically occurs with blunt trauma to the hand, usually from swinging a baseball bat, tennis racquet or golf club.
+Typically occurs with a blunt trauma to the hand, usually from swinging a baseball bat, tennis racquet or golf club.
 The injury can also occur from a fall on to an outstretched hand.
-Interestingly, in baseball players, the injury can develop over time as a stress fracture from repetitive motions.
+Interestingly, in baseball players the injury can develop over time as a stress fracture from repetitive motions.

 Return to play after a hook of the hamate fracture may require protective padding or splinting until all tenderness has resolved and full range of motion has returned.

-The return to sports can be expedited if the athlete is in a sport that does not require one's hands or the athlete does not need to use the injured hand during the sport.
-An example would include a soccer athlete or the non-throwing hand of a baseball pitcher.
+The return to sports can be expedited, if the athlete is in a sport that does not require one's hands or the athlete does not need to use the injured hand during the sport.
+Example would include a soccer athlete or the non-throwing hand of a baseball pitcher.